integr8ly/keycloak-operator/README.md

 - clone this repo to ```$GOPATH/src/github.com/aerogear/keycloak-operator```
 - run ```make setup install run```

-Note you only need to run setup the first time
+Note you only need to run setup the first time.
+After the first time you can just run ```make run```

 You should see something like: